How’s your social media marketing going?

 When things are working, it’s easy to rest on prior success, believing your work is done.
 Test and tweak your updates.
 Introduce new content types on a regular basis for novelty and continued engagement.

 Use your scheduling tools to vary your content.
-And if you’re wondering, there’s nothing wrong with repeating quality content as long as there’s ample time between updates.
+And if you’re wondering, there’s nothing wrong with repeating quality content as long as you change up the title and allow ample time between posts.

 You’re Not Giving Enough Away